nus-tic4001-AY2223S1/tp/docs/team/badassengineer.md

 ### Documentation
 - [x] ReadMe: Provided a simple introduction of the product.
-- [x] User Guide: Provided user guide for users to refer to.
+- [x] User Guide: Provided user guide for users to refer to which can be found [here](https://github.com/badassengineer/tp/blob/master/docs/UserGuide.md/).
 Application commands from UG were also code-implemented as a `help` feature.
 - [ ] Developer Guide:
 - [x] About Us: Prepared simple About Us page.
 - [x] Project Portfolio Page: Provided PPP to show my contribution to the Librarian project.
-- [ ] Product Website:
+- [x] Product Website: Simple product website is provided [here](https://badassengineer.github.io/tp/).
 - [x] Demo Video: Recorded a demo video in addition to the User Guide and `help` commands provided.